CircleCI-Public/circleci-cli/README.md

 ### Upgrade from existing CLI

-If you installed the old CLI before, and you're on version less than `0.1.6`, you need to run the following commands:
+If you have installed the old CLI before, and you're on version less than `0.1.6`, you need to run the following commands:

 ```
 circleci update